shvetamKumar/mirage/API_REFERENCE.md

 except Exception as e:
     print(f"Error: {e}")
 ```

+## Web Dashboard Integration

+The Mirage web dashboard provides a user-friendly interface for all API operations:

+### Dashboard Features
+- **Authentication**: Register and login directly in the browser
+- **Endpoint Management**: Create, edit, and delete mock endpoints with forms
+- **Real-time Testing**: Test endpoints immediately after creation
+- **Usage Monitoring**: Visual progress bars showing quota usage
+- **API Key Management**: Generate and manage API keys for external use
+- **Activity Tracking**: View recent API activity with detailed information

+### Dashboard vs API
+- **Dashboard**: Perfect for development, testing, and manual endpoint management
+- **API**: Ideal for automation, CI/CD integration, and programmatic access
+- **Consistency**: Both use the same backend APIs and authentication system

+### Getting Started with Dashboard
+1. Open `http://localhost:3000` in your browser
+2. Register a new account or login
+3. Create your first mock endpoint using the form
+4. Test the endpoint directly from the dashboard
+5. Generate API keys for external applications

+### Dashboard API Integration
+The dashboard uses the same API endpoints documented above:
+- All forms submit to the corresponding API endpoints
+- JWT tokens are managed automatically in browser localStorage
+- Error handling displays user-friendly messages
+- Real-time updates reflect current quota usage

 This comprehensive API reference covers all endpoints, authentication methods, error handling, and usage patterns for the Mirage Mock Data Service.